altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-7/f-series/soc/rsu/ug-rsu-multiqspi-agx7f-soc.md

 cd linux-socfpga
 # checkout the branch used for this document, comment out to use default
 git checkout -b test -t origin/socfpga-6.12.11-lts

+# Workaround to the 14024915012 issue in whcih the number of QSPI devices was incorrecltly determined from the device tree.
+# This is a temporal hack to update cqspi_setup_flash().
+This Will be fixed in 25.1.1.
+sed -i 's/max_cs = cqspi->num_chipselect - 1;/max_cs = 0;/g' drivers/spi/spi-cadence-quadspi.c
+sed -i 's/else if (cs < max_cs)/else if (cs > max_cs)/g' drivers/spi/spi-cadence-quadspi.c

 # configure the RSU driver to be built into the kernel
 make clean && make mrproper